openproblems-bio/neurips2021_multimodal_viash/src/match_modality/README.md

 ### Dataset censor component

 A component which partially censors a multimodal dataset.
-First, it will use the batch label (if available) to split the cells into train and test groups.
+First, it will use the `.obs['is_train']` label (if available) to split the cells into train and test groups.
 The cell profiles are anonymised and written to file.
 The pairing matrices are stored as separate files.

 #### Input data formats